thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 ### Immediate (server, client behaviour)

-There are moment where keys have to be rotated immediatly.
+There are moment where keys have to be rotated immediately.
 Existing keys may have to be invalidated and/or new keys be provisioned.
-Immediate keys rotation may happen in the event of a key compromise, loss, or other imperious reason.
+Immediate key rotation may happen in the event of a key compromise, loss, or other imperious reason.

-Immediate key rotation will cause some client request to the server to fail until they retrieve a new version of the directory.
+Immediate key rotation will cause some client requests to the server to fail until the client retrieves a new version of the directory.
 The key directory endpoint is going to be placed under a higher load.

 Client requests are expected to fail.

-1. You MAY introduce a random backoff to spread the load of key distribution over time
+1. You MAY introduce a random backoff to spread the load of key distribution over time.
+See #<TODO link to caching section>
 2. Clients on a scheduled rotation MAY be configured to distrust rotation outside a fixed schedule.
 Protocols SHOULD define such policies.